longturn/freeciv21/docs/Manuals/Program/freeciv21-server.rst

 MORE INFORMATION
 ================

 See the Longturn home page at https://longturn.net/.
-You can also file the code repository at https://github.com/longturn/freeciv21/.
+You can also find the code repository at https://github.com/longturn/freeciv21/.

 .. |reg|    unicode:: U+000AE ..
 REGISTERED SIGN